Thank You for Smoking

-Thank You for Smoking is a 2005 American satirical black comedy film written and directed by Jason Reitman and starring Aaron Eckhart, based on the 1994 satirical novel of the same name by Christopher Buckley.
-It follows the efforts of Big Tobacco's chief spokesman, Nick Naylor, who lobbies on behalf of cigarettes using heavy spin tactics while also trying to remain a role model for his 12-year-old son.
-Maria Bello, Adam Brody, Sam Elliott, Katie Holmes, Rob Lowe, William H. Macy, J. K. Simmons, and Robert Duvall appear in supporting roles.
+Thank You for Smoking is a 2005 American satirical black comedy film written and directed by Jason Reitman in his feature film director debut and starring Aaron Eckhart, based on the 1994 novel by Christopher Buckley.
+It follows the efforts of Big Tobacco's chief spokesman, Nick Naylor (Eckhart), who lobbies on behalf of cigarettes using heavy spin tactics while also trying to remain a role model for his 12-year-old son, played by Cameron Bright.
+Maria Bello, Adam Brody, Sam Elliott, Katie Holmes, Rob Lowe, David Koechner, William H. Macy, J. K. Simmons, and Robert Duvall appear in supporting roles.

 The film was released in a limited run on March 17, 2006, and had a wide release on April 14.
 It received largely positive reviews, with particular praise for its screenplay, humor, themes, and Eckhart's performance.
 As of 2007, the film had grossed a total of more than $39 million worldwide.
 The film was released on DVD in the US on October 3, 2006, and in the UK on January 8, 2007.

 Plot

-Nick Naylor (Aaron Eckhart) is a Big Tobacco spokesman using "research" from an institution he's the vice-president of, a tobacco lobby called the "Academy of Tobacco Studies".
+Nick Naylor is a Big Tobacco spokesman using "research" from an institution of which he is vice-president, a tobacco lobby called the "Academy of Tobacco Studies".
 It claims there is no link between tobacco and lung disease.
-Naylor and his friends, firearm lobbyist Bobby Jay Bliss (David Koechner) and alcohol lobbyist Polly Bailey (Maria Bello), meet every week and jokingly call themselves the "Merchants of Death" or "The MOD Squad".
-As anti-tobacco campaigns mount and numbers of young smokers decline, Naylor's boss, BR (J. K. Simmons), sends Naylor to Los Angeles to bargain for cigarette product placement in upcoming movies.
-Naylor takes along his young son, Joey (Cameron Bright), in hopes of bonding with him.
-The next day, Naylor is sent to meet with Lorne Lutch (Sam Elliott), the cancer-stricken man who once played the Marlboro Man in cigarette ads and is now campaigning against cigarettes.
-As his son watches, Naylor successfully offers Lutch a suitcase of money for his silence.
+Naylor and his friends, firearm lobbyist Bobby Jay Bliss and alcohol lobbyist Polly Bailey, meet for lunch every week and jokingly call themselves the "Merchants of Death" or "The MOD Squad".
+As anti-tobacco campaigns mount and numbers of young smokers decline, Naylor's boss, B.R., sends Naylor to Los Angeles to bargain for cigarette product placement in upcoming movies.
+Naylor takes along his young son, Joey, in hopes of bonding with him.
+The next day, Naylor is sent to meet with Lorne Lutch, the cancer-stricken man who once played the Marlboro Man in cigarette ads and is now campaigning against cigarettes.
+As his son watches, Naylor successfully convinces Lutch to take a suitcase of money for his silence by playing on Lutch's principles and need to provide for his family.

-Senator Finistirre (William H. Macy), one of Naylor's most vehement critics, promotes a bill to add a skull and crossbones POISON warning to cigarette packaging.
+Senator Ortolan Finistirre, one of Naylor's most vehement critics, promotes a bill to add a skull and crossbones POISON warning to cigarette packaging.
 As Naylor is about to appear before a U.S. Senate committee to fight the bill, he is kidnapped by a clandestine group and covered in nicotine patches.
 Awakening in a hospital, he learns he has survived due to his high nicotine tolerance from heavy smoking, but he is now hypersensitive to nicotine and can never smoke again.
-Meanwhile, Naylor is seduced by a young reporter named Heather Holloway (Katie Holmes) into revealing secret information about his life and career.
+Meanwhile, Naylor is seduced by a young reporter named Heather Holloway into revealing secret information about his life and career.
 She makes it public via an exposé, criticizing his business activities and accusing him of training his son Joey to follow his amoral example.
 This results in negative PR for Naylor, which costs him his job.